 Organizations use mentoring programs to overcome various employee challenges.
 While it can be about skill-building, statistics have found that employees with mentors are more productive in their workplaces.
-Employees that have mentors also have a 23 percent higher retention rate than workers who don’t.
+Employees that have mentors also have a higher retention rate than workers who don’t.

 However, it can be challenging to build a successful mentoring program.
 But with the right tools, you’ll be able to get your mentoring program off the ground quickly and efficiently.

 Starting a workplace mentoring program takes time and planning.
 Without clarity, it can be overwhelming from the planning stage, to launching the program, to the managing and reporting responsibilities.
 If that’s not enough, you’re often running the mentorship program alongside your day-to-day responsibilities.

 Regardless of the goals of your mentoring program, administrators will have to add extra responsibilities to their busy schedules.

 - Planning sessions - to ensure your mentoring program gets off on the right foot and is aligned with organizational goals.